Our Staff

 he/they

-Charles Loflin, Executive Director
+Rev. Charles Loflin, Executive Director

-Charles Loflin, as Executive Director, serves as our organization’s principle link with congregations, volunteers, coalition partners and legislators in his capacity as policy director, chief administrator and advisor to the Board.
+Rev. Charles Loflin, as Executive Director, serves as our organization’s principle link with congregations, volunteers, coalition partners and legislators in his capacity as policy director, chief administrator and advisor to the Board.

-Charles received his Masters of Divinity from Meadville Lombard Theological Seminary in 2021.
+Rev. Charles received his Master of Divinity from Meadville Lombard Theological Seminary in 2021.
 He served as ministerial intern at the Morristown UU Fellowship 2020-2021.
-In addition to his experience in ministry, Charles brings to UU FaithAction NJ many years of technical experience as a developer of web applications and social media integrations.
+In addition to his experience in ministry, Rev. Charles brings to UU FaithAction NJ many years of technical experience as a developer of web applications and social media integrations.
 With all the tools of technology, covenant and grace, Charles is leading us in the Zoom age to come together as a faith movement in New Jersey to voice our values.

 Rev. Rob Gregson